gfurkan00/DistributedSystems-Datacenter-algorithm-simulator/configs/README.md

 The **Datacenter Algorithm Simulator** is purely data-driven.
 Every aspect of the simulation, from network latency to the specific consensus algorithm and failure injection, is defined in a **YAML** configuration file.

+In the repository, the configs/ directory contains three example YAML files, one for each of the implemented protocols.
+These files can be used as starting templates for creating more complex or customized configurations.

 To run a simulation, pass the config file path to the main executable:

 ```bash